awolverp/cachebox-benchmark/README.md

 # Caching libraries Benchmarks
-According to my new library [cachebox](https://github.com/awolverp/cachebox), I decided to benchmark caching libraries I know, to show power of my library ...
+According to my new library [cachebox](https://github.com/awolverp/cachebox), I decided to benchmark caching libraries which are I know, to show the power of [cachebox](https://github.com/awolverp/cachebox) ...

 **Qualification criteria is:**
 - Needs to support minimum 5 alghoritms